jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

 print(response["content"])
 ```

-or using the "Knowledge Base" approach:
+or using a Retrieval Rail:

 ```
 {rules.co}